BasvanE/GDT-Expansion-Pack/README.md

+#### This mod has been inactive for 6 years, I've fixed the startup crashes.
+Feel free to contribute !!
+(I am not the original author, thanks to BasvanE)
 ###Expansion Pack for Game Dev Tycoon (Current Version 1.2.0)

 This is my overall expansion pack for Game Dev Tycoon.
 It has been made with the intention of being the best content-adding mod in the GDT community and so far I think we're doing a great job at that - there are plenty of new topics, platforms, events as well as custom computers and custom prices and much more.
 All this ensures that this mod will make each new playthrough a very entertaining one.